Nov 02, 2020

 WEBINAR: Democracy on the Table: Is Democracy in Crisis in the U.S. and Western Europe?

-Join the World Affairs Council of Philadelphia for a three-part series about the threats, opportunities, limits, and future of democracy at home and around the world.
-The first of this series takes place on the eve of the 2020 U.S Presidential Election, a panel of experts will discuss a favored headline of our times: retreating or failing democracy in the United States and Western Europe, the world’s “advanced democracies.”
+The World Affairs Council of Philadelphia hosted a three-part series about the threats, opportunities, limits, and future of democracy at home and around the world.
+The first of this series took place on the eve of the 2020 U.S Presidential Election, and a panel of experts discussed a favored headline of our times: retreating or failing democracy in the United States and Western Europe, the world’s “advanced democracies.”

 About the Event